All is Calm

 While the setting of this show is in the midst of the war, this is a family-friendly production intended to celebrate the holidays.
 All is Calm is based on true events-the actual spontaneous ceasefire Christmas 1914.
 It is written from letters to loved ones, diaries, news reports and other historical data.
 Unity & our common humanity, plus the remarkable singing, is what this is all about.

-Anything triggering for those that may have PTS?
+Anything triggering for those that may have PTSD?

 We acknowledge that war and violence take a toll on the human mind and spirit in profound and unique ways for each individual.
 This musical doesn’t have overt violence, weapons, or scenes of warfare, but it does deliver a story that represents, through the words of WWI veterans, the emotional heaviness these men carried and the joy they felt to have a brief moment in the midst of war to celebrate shared humanity — and even joy — with “the enemy.”